 Although stress and spicy foods do not cause ulcers, they can make your symptoms worse and slow down the healing process.

-Additional risk factors for stomach ulcers
+What are additional risk factors for stomach ulcers?

 Several factors can increase your chance of developing stomach ulcers, although none of these factors alone causes ulcers.
 Risk factors for developing stomach ulcers include: